MrAsterisco/RxFireAuth/README.md

 *In your Podfile, you can omit the `Firebase/Auth` reference as it is already a dependency of this library and will be included automatically.*

-To support OAuth providers (such as Google Sign-in), add the following method into your `AppDelegate`:
+- To support OAuth providers (such as Google Sign-in), add the following method into your `AppDelegate`:

 ```swift
 func application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey : Any] = [:]) -> Bool {
         return self.userManager.loginHandler?.handle(url: url) ?? false
 }
 ```
+- If you did everything right, you can now begin to use RxFireAuth.

+## Features
+RxFireAuth offers several ways to interact with Firebase in a simple and reactive way.

-### Login
+## Login
-One of the things that RxFireAuth aims to simplify is the ability to build a Register/Login screen that works seamlessly for new and returning users, also considering the ability of Firebase to create anonymous accounts.
+One of the things that RxFireAuth aims to simplify is the ability to build a Register/Login screen that works seamlessly for new and returning users, also considering the ability of Firebase to create [anonymous accounts](https://firebase.google.com/docs/auth/ios/anonymous-auth).

 #### Anonymous Accounts Flow
 Modern applications should always try to delay sign-in as long as possible.
 From Apple Human Interface Guidelines: